SitecorePowerShell/Book/installation/contributor-guide.md

    ```

 4. Copy `C:\Source\Console\deploy.user.json.sample` to `C:\Source\Console\deploy.user.json`.
 This will be a file just for your local environment and will be ignored by git.
-5. Edit the sites definition in `deploy.user.json` to target your Sitecore installation folder, making sure you use double-slashes for paths like in the existing file.
+5. Edit the sites definition in `deploy.user.json` to target your Sitecore web root folder, making sure you use double-slashes for paths like in the existing file.
 For this site, make sure the `version` property is `8`.
 Remove any other sites in the file that do not apply.

    > The `deploy.user.json` file supports deploying SPE to multiple Sitecore installations.
 For now, we are just deploying to a single instance, but later on in the tutorial we will cover multiple instances.